UBC-MDS/RegscorePy/README.md

 #### Introduction

 BIC stands for Bayesian Information Criterion.
 Like AIC, it also estimates the quality of a model.
 When fitting models, it is possible to increase model fitness by adding more parameters.
-Doing this may results in model overfit.
-Both AIC and BIC helps to resolve this problem by using a penalty term for the number of parameters in the model.
+Doing this may result in model overfit.
+Both AIC and BIC help to resolve this problem by using a penalty term for the number of parameters in the model.
 This term is bigger in BIC than in AIC.

 ```
 BIC = n*log(residual sum of squares/n) + K*log(n)